timothyshull/programming_notes/hardware/digital_design.md

     - some models include built-in graphics processors, also called graphics accelerators
     - some support "Turbo- Boost" to improve the performance of single-threaded code by turning off the unused cores and raising the voltage and clock frequency of the boosted core
-    - some offer "hyperthreading" Intel’s term for 2-way multi-threading that doubles the number of cores from the user’s perspective
+    - some offer "hyperthreading" Intel's term for 2-way multi-threading that doubles the number of cores from the user's perspective

 # Ch.
 8 - Memory and I/O Systems
-- computer’s ability to solve problems requires memory system and the input/output (I/O) devices
+- computer's ability to solve problems requires memory system and the input/output (I/O) devices
     - monitors
     - keyboards
     - printers